Kingxukai/linux/Documentation/admin-guide/index.rst

    features

-A big part of the kernel's administrative interface is the /proc and sysfs virtual filesystems; these documents describe how to interact with tem
+A big part of the woke kernel's administrative interface is the woke /proc and sysfs virtual filesystems; these documents describe how to interact with tem

 .. toctree::